 The 2C-IND percentage has a peak at the same separation as the 1C group.
 These binaries likely split during orbital phases where the energy is distributed almost equally between the components.
-The number of 2C-IND captures is never more than a few percent of the 1C captures, but the two populations peak at $r_B \sim 20 R_B$ for the same reasons.
-More widely separated binaries are disrupted with a smaller energy change.
+The number of 2C-IND captures is never more than a few percent of the 1C captures, but the two populations peak at $r_B \sim 20R_B$ for the same reasons.
+Binaries with still wider separations are disrupted with a smaller energy change.
 Because of this, the two components are more likely to have similar energies and post-disruption fates, causing an increase in 2C-IND captures at larger separations.

-Unlike the case for 1C and 2C-IND capture where energy is lost and capture can be long-lived or even permanent (as in Fig. 3), capture of singles or intact binaries (2C-BIN) is necessarily temporary.
+Unlike the case for 1C and 2C-IND capture where energy is lost and capture can be long-lived or even permanent (as in Fig. 3; note only one member of a 2C-IND binary can be permanently captured), capture of singles or intact binaries (2C-BIN) is necessarily temporary.
 This could be an advantage for 1C captures, which have more stable, lower-energy initial capture orbits.
 The details of the final comparative satellite yields depend on the subsequent orbital evolution, which is determined by the gas present at the time of capture and its dissipation timescale.